pmazumda/pmazumda.github.io/_posts/2020-10-10-How_to_detect_connection_leak_in_jbosseap.md

  - How can I identify code which leaks datasource connections ??

-if the server log contains error messages with error codes  **IJ000453** , **IJ000655** it means that there is a connection leak at the code, this can give rise to problems such as application not able to fetch any free connections  from the pool whereas the **INACTIVE** connections in the database keeps increasing.
+If the server log contains error messages with error codes  **IJ000453** , **IJ000655** it means that there is a connection leak at the code, this can give rise to problems such as application not able to fetch any free connections  from the pool whereas the **INACTIVE** connections in the database keeps increasing.

 ### Resolution